Music Inspired by Lord of the Rings: Release and reception

 The album was issued by Charisma Records in September 1972, accompanied by an extensive television advertising campaign.
 In the UK alone there were thousands of advance orders for the album and upon release, it quickly became popular with fans of progressive rock.
 The album's blend of strange, other-worldly music and Tolkienesque subject matter proved popular during the early 1970s, a time when interest in Tolkien's writings among college students was at an all-time high.
 The album peaked at number 34 on the UK Album Chart in November 1972 and reached number 154 on the US Billboard Top LPs & Tapes chart in May 1973, eventually becoming a gold record in the UK and Australia.
 Although no official singles were taken from the album, a promo-only single featuring the song "The Black Riders & Flight to the Ford" was issued by Charisma Records in 1974.

 In retrospect, many critics consider the album to be a classic of the progressive rock genre as well as Hansson's best work.
 In addition, it can be seen as an early example of multi-instrumentalist rock, predating similar 1970s albums by artists such as Mike Oldfield, Rick Wakeman, and Brian Eno.
 In his book The Billboard Guide to Progressive Music, author Bradley Smith has described the album as "an early classic of space music" and Bruce Eder, writing for the Allmusic website, has called it "one of the few progressive rock instrumental recordings that still holds up on repeated listening."
 In addition, author Charles Snider has noted in The Strawberry Bricks Guide to Progressive Rock that the album's "quiet yet sinister organ tones are more similar to Pink Floyd than anything fairy tale-like or electronic".
 In his review for the Dutch Progressive Rock website, Nigel Camilleri also likened the album to early Pink Floyd but was critical of its overall lack of variety and outdated keyboard and synthesizer sounds.

 Track listing

-All tracks composed by Bo Hansson, original song titles in parenthesis.
+All tracks composed by Bo Hansson, original song titles in parentheses.